watertap-org/watertap-reflo/docs/technical_reference/unit_models/pv_surrogate.rst

 Degrees of Freedom
 ------------------
-The PV model has _ degrees of freedom that should be fixed for the unit to be fully specified.
+The PV model has 1 degree of freedom that should be fixed for the unit to be fully specified.

-Typically, the following variables are fixed, including the state variables at the inlet.
-The valid range of each variable is listed based on the tested range of the surrogate equations.

 Model Structure
 ---------------

-This PV Surrogate model is created using data from the SAM tool.
-The data is trained using PySMO RBF functions.
+This PV Surrogate model is created using data from the SAM tool and is trained using PySMO RBF functions.

 Variables
 ---------